 Jump to:

-Conversation starter: Once you reveal the secret ingredient to this sweet hummus, your guests will be shocked.
-It's a fun recipe to be shared.
+- Conversation starter: Once you reveal the secret ingredient to this brownie batter hummus, your guests will be shocked that it's primarily made of beans.
+It's a fun recipe to be shared with versatility to fit most needs.

-- Maple Syrup: Pure maple syrup adds a touch of sweetness without being overly sweet.
+- Sweetener: Organic pure maple syrup is a refined sugar that adds a touch of sweetness without being overly sweet.

-- Vanilla Extract: Using a high-quality vanilla extract compliments the rich notes of the cocoa powder.
+- Vanilla Extract: A high-quality vanilla extract compliments the rich notes of dark cocoa powder.

-- Almond Milk: A splash of almond milk will help get this dessert hummus to the right consistency.
-Feel free to use any milk of your choice.
+- Milk: We use almond milk to get this dessert hummus to the right consistency.
+Feel free to use any milk of your choice except coconut milk which tends to have a strong flavor.

 - Salt: Helps bring together all of the flavors, bringing forth some of the sweetness.